simula/nne-experiment-example/nodeDevelopment/README.md

     2. Pass the parameters of the configuration files in `prepare` section of the script in the line that reads something like `echo '{"measurement_id": 99999}' > $WORKDIR/config`.
 Make sure the `measurement_id` is not conflicting with an existing `measurement_id`.
 So, put a very high number there.
     3. (optional) `CONTAINER`: just put the name of the container.
     4. (optional) `TESTNAME`: add here a name that is not conflicting with an existing `TESTNAME` at the node.
 3. run the `runOnNode.sh`.
+It will launch the container and it will automatically start a shell inside the container.
-You will end up inside the container.
+So, at the end of the scirpt you will end up inside the container.

 ### Example configuration files